robjpar/prudent-pantry/README.md

 ![prudent-pantry](images/prudent-pantry.png 'Prudent Pantry')

-The Prudent Pantry is a web applications that tracks the inventory of your household food items.
+The Prudent Pantry is a web application that tracks the inventory of your household food items.
 When you are ready to make a meal, the app presents you with meal recipes prioritizing the items with short remaining shelf life.
-Your personal budget benefits, as the food waste is reduced, and so does the natural environment.
+Your personal budget benefits, as food waste is reduced, and so does the natural environment.

 ## Features